elastic/kibana/x-pack/plugins/upgrade_assistant/README.md

             enabled: true
   ```

   To verify it's working as expected, kick off a reindex task in UA.
-Then, navigate to **Security > API keys** and verify a API key was created.
+Then, navigate to **Security > API keys** and verify an API key was created.
 The name should be prefixed with `ua_reindex_`.
-Once the reindex task as completed successfully, the API should be deleted.
+Once the reindex task has completed successfully, the API should be deleted.

 **2. Upgrading or deleting ML job model snapshots**